“Look for new areas of customer need created by change, rather than being intimidated by the change.”*

-By: Marilyn Weiss, Chief Innovation Officer
+By: Marilyn Weiss, Co-Founder and Chief Innovation Officer

 Part 1 shared learning around generational nuances within the plant-based food category.
 In case you missed it, check it out here.

 In Part 2, we share motivations, barriers and the critical role of taste.